GL-Li/vimwiki/Rust_language.md

 **cargo test options**

 - running test in parallel or consecutively: by default, cargo test functions run in parallel.
 So make sure the test functions are independent from each other.
-Turn of the parallel run with flag --test-threads=1 if one test function depends one the output of other functions.
+Turn off the parallel run with flag --test-threads=1 if one test function depends one the output of other functions.
     ```sh
     # not a typo, double -- in the command
     $ cargo test -- --test-threds=1